Ascend-Research/Turtle/readme.md

 ## Trained Models

-You can download our trained models from google drive:
+You can download our trained models from Google Drive:

 [Trained Models](https://drive.google.com/drive/folders/1Mur4IboaNgEW5qyynTIHq8CSAGtyykrA?usp=sharing)

-## 1. Dataset Prepration
+## 1. Dataset Preparation
 To obtain the datasets, follow the official instructions provided by each dataset's provider and download them into the dataset folder.
-You can download the datasets for each of the task from the following links (offical sources reported by their respective authors).
+You can download the datasets for each of the task from the following links (official sources reported by their respective authors).

 1. Desnowing: [RSVD](https://haoyuchen.com/VideoDesnowing)
 2. Raindrops and Rainstreaks Removal: [VRDS](https://hkustgz-my.sharepoint.com/personal/hwu375_connect_hkust-gz_edu_cn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fhwu375%5Fconnect%5Fhkust%2Dgz%5Fedu%5Fcn%2FDocuments%2FVRDS&ga=1)